MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-4402.md

 The **Aged Accounts Receivables Excel** report shows aggregated ageing data based on customer ledger entries in an Excel workbook.

-The data is aggregated and bucketed according to the ‘Aged as of' and ‘period length' parameters in the reports request page.
+The data is aggregated and bucketed according to the ‘Aged as of' and ‘Period length' parameters in the reports request page.
 The aggregated data is summarised per the 2 global dimensions.

 The report Excel workbook contains four worksheets that you can use to analyze your aged accounts receivables:
 - By period (LCY)